rust-lang/rust/src/doc/rustc-dev-guide/src/tests/ui.md

 The `run-rustfix` header will cause *all* suggestions to be applied, even if they are not [`MachineApplicable`](../diagnostics.md#suggestions).
-If this is a problem, then you can instead use the `rustfix-only-machine-applicable` header.
+If this is a problem, then you can add the `rustfix-only-machine-applicable` header in addition to `run-rustfix`.
 This should be used if there is a mixture of different suggestion levels, and some of the non-machine-applicable ones do not apply cleanly.